britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 "image" is not merely metaphorical, and that general image recognition techniques may be applicable to extracting patterns and information from it.

+From the point of view of a passive observer, the wire image of a single protocol is rarely seen in isolation.
+The dynamics of the application and network stacks on each endpoint use multiple protocols for any higher level task.
+Most protocols involving user content, for example, are often seen on the wire together with DNS traffic; the information from these two wire images can be correlated to infer information about the dynamics of the overlying application.

 ## Obscuring timing and sizing information {#time-and-size}

 Cryptography can protect the confidentiality of a protocol's headers, to the